Darkus-18/MangoFashionCompatibility/README.md

 # MangoFashionCompatibility
-Comprehensive and innovative project for the UPC University Datathon, using ML techniques to address a Mango challenge.
+- Comprehensive and innovative project for the UPC University Datathon
+- Use ML methods: Image recognition, recommendation system
+- Present the project on a website